KnowThePepper

 Flavor notes: fruity and earthy.

-Maras Pepper Nutrition Facts & Health Benefits
+Maras Pepper Nutrition Facts & Serving Context

 Like most dried chilies, Maras pepper delivers concentrated nutrients per tablespoon.
 Capsaicin, the compound responsible for heat, has been studied for anti-inflammatory properties - the chemistry behind how capsaicin interacts with pain receptors explains why heat feels the way it does.